 Once you have decided to apply for a job, funding opportunity, or academic program, you should thoroughly read over the solicitation and make a list of everything that is expected of you.
 For some jobs this may be a short list, requiring only a cover letter, resume/CV, and a couple of references.
 For grant applications and graduate program admissions, there may be as many as 10-15 different required documents and forms.
 Write all of this down in one place and be sure to separate components into sub-lists for each office if you must send things to multiple emails or offices (very common with graduate admissions).

 3) Identify Components that Require Significant Time or Effort

 Some application components will require a lot of effort (writing cover letters, statements of intent, various essays) and others, while simple, need time (ordering standardized test scores or official transcripts, waiting for people to write you letters of recommendation).
-Your next step is to identify every component within each of your applications that fall into either category.
+Your next step is to identify every component within each of your applications that falls into either category.
 These are the requirements that can sneak up on you and give you a nasty surprise if you don’t start on them early enough.
 I usually put a little asterisk next to components that require me to write more than a paragraph, and a circle next to ones that involve ordering documents by mail or asking for letters of recommendation.

 4) Make a Timeline for Completing Components